rafsalmuhamed/aws-iam-s3-security-audit/README.md

 ### Phase 3: Engineering the Access Policy
 To grant highly restricted access, a custom inline JSON policy was authored and bound to the IAM identity.
 This policy restricts lateral movement and limits actions to a single resource ARN.

+Security Audit & Validation
+To verify the efficacy of the access controls, a live architectural audit was conducted using the restricted IAM identity.

+✅ Authorized Actions (True Positives):

+Successfully navigated the S3 console.

+Successfully listed objects within the targeted S3 bucket.

+Successfully executed s3:GetObject (download) and s3:PutObject (upload) API calls exclusively within the authorized bucket.

+❌ Unauthorized Actions (True Negatives):

+Lateral Movement Blocked: Attempted to access the Amazon EC2 dashboard; received explicit Access Denied API errors.

+Privilege Escalation Blocked: Attempted to modify the S3 bucket's "Block Public Access" settings; received Access Denied.

+Infrastructure Destruction Blocked: Attempted to execute s3:DeleteBucket; action was successfully blocked, proving the identity cannot destroy the storage infrastructure.

+🎯 Conclusion
+This project successfully validates the critical importance of identity-based perimeter security in cloud environments.
+By relying on granular JSON policies rather than broad managed roles, the architecture actively mitigates the risks of misconfiguration, unauthorized internal access, and lateral movement.

 ```json
 {
   "Version": "2012-10-17",